wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

 !!! tip "Before you begin"
     - Fork the [sample application](https://github.com/wso2/choreo-examples) GitHub repository.
 For this tutorial, you need the [simple-rabbitmq-listener](https://github.com/wso2/choreo-examples/tree/main/ipaas/micro-integrator/simple-rabbitmq-listener) in the **choreo-sample** repository.

-    - Download, install, and start [RabbitMQ](https://www.rabbitmq.com/download.html) either locally or on a server.
+    - Download, install, and start [RabbitMQ](https://www.rabbitmq.com/download.html) on a cloud.
 When you start the server, obtain the `username`, `hostname`, `password`, and `vhost` from the RabbitMQ instance to use later as environment variables.

 ## Step 1: Create the integration component